17.17. Starting with the model designer

-In this lesson we will use the graphical modeler, a powerful component that we can use to define a workflow and run a chain of algorithms.
+In this lesson we will use the model designer, a powerful component that we can use to define a workflow and run a chain of algorithms.

 A normal session with the processing tools includes more than running a single algorithm.
 Usually several of them are run to obtain a result, and the outputs of some of those algorithms are used as input for some of the other ones.

-Using the graphical modeler, that workflow can be put into a model, which will run all the necessary algorithms in a single run, thus simplifying the whole process and automating it.
+Using the model designer, that workflow can be put into a model, which will run all the necessary algorithms in a single run, thus simplifying the whole process and automating it.

 To start this lesson, we are going to calculate a parameter named Topographic Wetness Index.
 The algorithm that computes it is called Topographic wetness index (twi).